Bachelor Live on Stage: An exclusive chat with Ben Higgins

 Fans attending the live tour, come prepared to be plucked straight from the audience.
 While there will be a casting process, contestants won’t know they’re vying for the Bachelor’s heart until the night of the show.

-Even if you opted not to apply, fair warning – no one is safe, as “if there’s somebody sitting out there [in the audience] that the guy can’t keep his eyes off, well then let’s give it a shot, let’s give love a shot.”
+Even if you opted not to apply, fair warning – no one is safe, as “if there’s somebody sitting out there that the guy can’t keep his eyes off, well then let’s give it a shot, let’s give love a shot.”
 But, for the most part, the tour will try to cast compatible contestants who are there for the right reasons.
 In other words: no off-tune guitarists with girlfriends they’ve broken up with in their heads allowed.

 While some tour stops will feature former contestants (for all those hoping to shoot their shot with Connor S., here’s your chance!), most leads will be hometown Bachelors.
 So, if you’ve been pining for that high school quarterback all these years, fill out an application, show up in your best dress, and hope they don’t end up choosing your ex for the role.